 It is said that when the Europeans arrived to Turtle Island, sick with scurvy, the Micmaq people administered cedar tea continually.
 These medicines have been used by people for thousands of years.
 Let’s welcome them back into our homes and nourish our mind, body and soul.

 Let me make this clear – pine needle/cedar teas are not guaranteeing you protection from falling sick nor are they curing you.
 With any herbs, they are supporting your body through it’s natural healing process.

-The trees listed below are common to where I am in Southern, Ontario.
+The trees listed below are common to Southern, Ontario.
 There are more edible conifer trees than listed below.